peakshift/bitcoin-ux/payments/lightning-payments.md

 #### Limitations

-- Limit of 483 open invoices can be routed at any given time by a node (something about on-chain transaction size limit? https://bitcoin.stackexchange.com/a/91169)
+- Limit of 483 in-flight invoices can be routed at any given time by a node ([something about on-chain transaction size limit?](https://bitcoin.stackexchange.com/a/91169))

+    This is distinct from "open invoices" and only refers to invoices where the payment was started but is still incomplete, as can happen with hodl invoices